 Consider the following before you make your decision:

-Wet bars are more convenient for preparing “messy” drinks, cleaning pitchers and entertaining larger crowds, while dry bars are more suitable in smaller areas or when plumbing isn’t an option.
+Wet bars are more convenient for preparing “messy” drinks, cleaning pitchers and entertaining large crowds, while dry bars are more suitable in smaller areas or when plumbing isn’t an option.
+There are still other options like breakfast bars you may want to keep in mind as well.

 Whichever you choose, Bath Kitchen and Tile is your factory-direct source for top-quality cabinets, countertops, hardware, appliances and sinks to complete your at-home wet or dry bar: